2011–12 Big Ten Conference men's basketball season: National postseason honors

 Sullinger and Green were first team 2012 NCAA Men's Basketball All-Americans by The Sporting News, while Zeller was a member of their All-Freshman team.
 Green and Sullinger were also first team All-American selections by the United States Basketball Writers Association.
 On March 20, the NABC chose Green and Sullinger as a first team All-Americans.
 Sullinger and Green were named first team Associated Press All-Americans, making them unanimous first team selections.
 Trey Burke, Robbie Hummel, Jordan Taylor, John Shurna, and Cody Zeller were honorable mention selections.
 Hummel was named the Lowe's Senior CLASS Award winner.
 Aaron Craft won the Elite 89 Award.
-Green was named the NABC Player of the Year.
+Green was named the NABC Player of the Year, while Izzo won his second career NABC Coach of the Year.
 41 men's basketball players in their second year or beyond earned Academic All-Big Ten recognition for carrying a cumulative grade-point average of 3.0 or higher.

 CBSSports.com used a modified selection process that resulted in Green being named a first team All-American, while Sullinger and Burke were second team selections.
 The process derided the traditional basketball All-American process of naming the best players and was modelled on the All-Pro or NHL All-Star team formula of choosing the best players by position.
 Shurna was also selected to participate in the NABC 2012 Reese's Division I All-Star Game at the 2012 NCAA Division I men's basketball tournament final four.